-With the success of the Gryffe Valley 10K Run in May 2019 the club had raised (and spent) more than £250,000 over the twenty-four years since its formation in 1995.
-This is a huge achievement by the thirty-five members, who include 9 founder members.
+With the success of the Gryffe Valley 10K Run in May 2019, the club had spent more than £250,000 over the twenty-four years since its formation in 1995.
+This was a huge achievement by the thirty-five members, who include 9 founder members.
 In June 2021, spending reached £278,000.

 A full listing of the beneficiaries of the monies raised up to June 2018 is published on the club website at Brochure180630-1.pdf , Brochure180630-2.pdf .
 Averaged over the years, 60% of funds raised have been devoted to Community and Youth and 40% to International (including Rotary Foundation, Emergency Relief and International Projects).

 The top-ten beneficiaries in the first twenty-four years were:

 Wheelyboat for wheelchair users at Castle Semple Loch £30,000